lshtm-genomics/omics-course/docs/day1/mapping.md

         All of the FASTQ files look ok except sample3_1.fastq.gz.
 If you look at the 'Per base sequence quality' graph, you will see that many bases fall into the low quality zone (Q<20).

-### Saving a report

-We can keep a record of the FastQC results.
-To create a report simply select File > Save Report from the main menu.
-This will create a folder containing the images from the analyses, an HTML version of module results and text files containing results numeric data.

 You may find useful the information in the following links:

 1. http://www.bioinformatics.babraham.ac.uk/projects/fastqc/